 \section{System Architecture of Evolution 6.0}

-\subsection{Tool generation module}
+\subsection{Tool Generation Module}

-The Tool Generation Module is responsible for analyzing the robot’s environment and autonomously generating the necessary tools to accomplish a given task.
-It begins with the Robot Scene Input, where sensors such as cameras capture the robot’s environment to identify objects requiring interaction.
-The captured data is processed through a Qwen2-VL-2B-Instruct, where a Vision Encoder extracts relevant visual features, which are then interpreted by the QwenLM decoder to generate contextual textual descriptions.
-Based on the scene analysis, the system formulates a prompt, such as “Create a 3D model of a knife,” which is passed to an Autoregressive Language Model (LlamMa-Mesh).
-This model synthesizes a 3D representation of the required tool in mesh format, containing vertex (v) and face (f) data that define the tool’s geometry.
-The generated mesh proceeds to the Mesh Rendering phase, where it is visualized and validated to ensure it meets the task requirements.
-Once validated, the finalized mesh is converted into G-Code, enabling the tool to be fabricated using a 3D printer.
-It is important to note that the system scales the tool by a factor, depending on the size of the item that needs to be manipulated in the scene.
-Fig. \ref{fig:cad} shows several tool examples produced by the LlamMa-Mesh.
+The Tool Generation Module analyzes the robot's environment and autonomously generates necessary tools for task completion.
+It begins with Robot Scene Input, where sensors like cameras capture the environment to identify objects requiring interaction.
+Captured data is processed through Qwen2-VL-2B-Instruct, where a Vision Encoder extracts visual features interpreted by the QwenLM decoder to generate contextual textual descriptions.
+Based on scene analysis, the system formulates prompts such as ``Create a 3D model of a knife,'' passed to an Autoregressive Language Model (LlamMa-Mesh).
+This model synthesizes a 3D tool representation in mesh format containing vertex (v) and face (f) data defining the tool's geometry.
+The generated mesh undergoes Mesh Rendering for visualization and validation to ensure task requirements are met.
+Once validated, the finalized mesh converts to G-Code for 3D printer fabrication.
+The system scales tools by a factor depending on the manipulated item's size in the scene.
+Fig. \ref{fig:cad} shows tool examples produced by LlamMa-Mesh.

-The Evolution 6.0 is illustrated in Fig. \ref{fig:arch}.
-Our system integrates two connected modules that work together to enable flexible robotic manipulation.
-Tool generation module focuses on creating situation-specific tools, while the Action generation module determines how to perform each task.
-This design adapts its actions based on observations of the environment and instructions expressed in everyday language.
-The approach uses QwenVLM for interpreting surroundings, OpenVLA for determining task steps, and LlamMa-Mesh for shaping three-dimensional tools.
-Through this arrangement, robots can operate effectively in environments that require tailored solutions and adaptive behaviors.

-Overall, the Tool Generation Module provides a dynamic and adaptive mechanism for equipping the robot with the right instruments needed to effectively perform tasks in ever-changing environments.
+Evolution 6.0, illustrated in Fig. \ref{fig:arch}, integrates two connected modules enabling flexible robotic manipulation.
+The Tool Generation Module creates situation-specific tools, while the Action Generation Module determines task execution.
+This design adapts actions based on environmental observations and natural language instructions.
+The approach uses QwenVLM for interpreting surroundings, OpenVLA for determining task steps, and LlamMa-Mesh for shaping three-dimensional tools, enabling robots to operate effectively in environments requiring tailored solutions and adaptive behaviors.
+Overall, the Tool Generation Module provides a dynamic, adaptive mechanism for equipping robots with instruments needed to perform tasks in ever-changing environments.

-\subsection{Action generation module}
+\subsection{Action Generation Module}